-Process Verification and Assessment
+Module 23 - Process Verification and Assessment

-As part of evaluating the adequacy of the establishment's Food Safety system, the EIAO/CSIs will be reviewing/observing parts of the system.
+As part of evaluating the adequacy of the establishment's food safety system, the EIAO/CSIs will be reviewing/observing parts of the system.

-EIAOs follows instructions/FSA methodology in FSIS Directive 5100.1.
+EIAOs follow instructions/FSA methodology in FSIS Directive 5100.1.

-This is general technique for how to perform an FSA in a canning establishment and what CSIs should do upon being assigned to canning establishment.
-After the EIAO meets with management, he/she should request the 60 days of production records prior to conducting the walkthrough.
+This directive prescribes the general technique for how to perform an FSA in a canning establishment and what CSIs should do upon being assigned to a canning establishment.
+After the EIAO meets with management, he/she should request the most recent 60 days of production records prior to conducting the walkthrough.